-Most tips you find when you need help selling a house in a slow market are actually general tips that also apply in a normal or fast real estate market.
+Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

-Some are even expected and a basic requirement to have a chance to sell a house in a decent amount of time.
+Some are even expected and an essential requirement to have a chance to sell a house in a decent amount of time.

 Characteristics and Indicators of a Slow Real Estate Market

-So, let’s take a look at the definition, characteristics and some statistics of a slow real estate market.
+So, let’s look at a slow real estate market’s definition, characteristics, and statistics.

 When it comes to the definition of a slow real estate market, we can look first at what it generally means.

-In the context of trading, for example, it usually means that the trading volume and the volatility are low.
+In the context of trading, for example, it usually means low trading volume and volatility.

-What you also see is very often a tight consolidation range of prices after big market moves.
+You also often see a tight consolidation range of prices after big market moves.

 Now, let’s translate this to the real estate market.

-The equivalent to trade orders not getting executed as fast as possible and a low overall trading volume are houses being on the market for a longer time than usual and the number of real estate transactions decreasing.
+The equivalent of trade orders not getting executed as fast as possible and a low overall trading volume are houses being on the market for longer than usual and the number of real estate transactions decreasing.

-There is no exact equivalent for the tight consolidation range of prices in the context of trading financial markets, because in a slow real estate market home prices usually steadily go down.
+There is no exact equivalent for the tight consolidation range of prices in the context of trading financial markets because home prices usually go down in a slow real estate market.

-Because there is an increase in price reductions by sellers.
-To be exact, in the context of trading this would be a downtrend, and sometimes consolidations also have a slight downtrend.
+Because there is an increase in price reductions by sellers, this would be a downtrend in the context of trading, and sometimes consolidations also have a slight downtrend.

-For the sake of this article, the most important characteristic is actually houses being on the market for a longer time and the number of real estate transactions decreasing.
+For the sake of this article, the most important characteristic is properties being on the market for a longer time and the number of real estate transactions decreasing.

-This again corresponds to a low overall trading volume in the context of trading.
+This again corresponds to a low overall trading volume in the trading context.

 Why is that?

-Because steadily decreasing prices by sellers are only one characteristic or indicator, but there are other variables that can lead to fewer real estate transactions.
+Because steadily decreasing prices by sellers are only one characteristic or indicator.
+However, other variables can lead to fewer real estate transactions.

-Also, increasing house prices can lead to a decreasing number of real estate transactions.
+Also, increasing house prices can lead to decreasing real estate transactions.

 How is that?

-If you have high demand because of low interest rates, a decreasing number of offers and at the same time house prices increasing in a way that fewer buyers can afford a house, you get the same result – a decreasing number of real estate transactions.
+Suppose you have high demand because of low-interest rates.
+In that case, a decreasing number of offers, and at the same time, house prices increasing in a way that fewer buyers can afford a house, you get the same result – a decreasing number of real estate transactions.